 As a result of initiatives by the former Goondiwindi Town Council, the Federal Government through Environment Australia, made a decision to fund a Natural Heritage & Water Park, to make available skiing and boating facilities and to provide a focal point for tourism and recreation in the town and district.

 The 210ha recreational water park opened early in 2004 and offers plenty of activities for all ages.
-The purpose of built 3km water channel provides great opportunities for water sports of all kinds including waterskiing, wakeboarding, canoeing and boating.
-It is also the perfect place to view the vast bird like, have a picnic on the lawn or swim at the "designated" area.
+The purpose built 3km water channel provides great opportunities for water sports of all kinds including waterskiing, wakeboarding, canoeing and boating.
+It is also the perfect place to view the vast bird life, have a picnic on the lawn or swim at the "designated" area.

 The Goondiwindi Natural Heritage & Water Park is situated to the east of Goondiwindi Town.
-To get there take the Kildonan Road exit of the Cunningham/Newell Highway roundabout and turn the first left into Johnson Road.
+To get there take the Kildonan Road exit off the Cunningham/Newell Highway roundabout and turn the first left into Johnson Road.
 The entrance is through the gates further up the road on the right.

 6:00am - 8:00pm